ladpriteshkumar/Learn-React/README.md

 ## 28 What is Emmet?
 Emmet is a web development tool that helps in writing HTML and CSS code quickly and efficiently.
 It uses abbreviations or shortcuts to generate code.

+# React Component #

+## 29. What is a Pure Component in React, and how does it differ from a regular component?
+A pure component only re-renders if the props or state change.
+It seperates the state management from the React Component.To create Pure Components, Class Components can extend React.PureComponent , while functional components can be wrapped within React.memo.

+## 30. What is the benefit of using PureComponents?
+The benefit of using PureComponents is that they can improve the performance of your React application by reducing unnecessary re-renders.

+## 31. What are controlled and uncontrolled components in React?
+Controlled components are components where the value of the form element is controlled by React state.
+Uncontrolled components are components where the value of the form element is controlled by the DOM.

+## 32. Give example of controlled component in React, and why would you want to use one?
+An example of a controlled component in React is a text input field where the value is controlled by React state.
+You would want to use a controlled component when you need to handle user input and update the state of your application.

+## 33. How do you handle user input in a controlled component?
+You handle user input in a controlled component by adding an onChange() event handler that updates the state of your application with the new value of the input field.